radishface/Sponza/README.md

 3. Once it finishes loading, right-click on the _SponzaLightingDay_ scene and select the _Open Scene Additive_ option
 4. In the _Hierarchy_ panel, right-click on the _SponzaLightingDay_ scene, and select the _Set Active Scene_ option

 Note that the initial shader compilation stage might take some time.
-There is a chance that nothing might be visible in the viewport prior to its completion.
+There is a chance that nothing might be visible in the viewport before its completion.
 ## Credits
 - Original Sponza model acquired from [McGuire Computer Graphics Archive](https://casual-effects.com/data/)
 - HDRI acquired from [NoEmotion HDRs](http://noemotionhdrs.net/)